The Art of Cooking Times: How to Know When Food Is Really Done

 4. Roasting

-💡 Pro tip: Each cooking method brings its own personality to a dish.
-Learning these subtle visual and sensory cues will make you more confident and intuitive in the kitchen – no timer required.
+💡 Pro Tip: Each cooking method brings its own personality to a dish.
+By learning subtle visual and sensory cues, not just relying on cooking times, you’ll become more confident and intuitive in the kitchen, no timer required.

 Resting Time Matters

 One of the most overlooked steps in cooking is also one of the most important: resting your food.
-After cooking, especially with meat, giving your dish a few minutes to rest allows the internal juices to redistribute evenly.
-This helps prevent dryness and ensures every bite is flavorful and moist.
+After following proper cooking times, giving meat a few minutes to rest allows the internal juices to redistribute evenly, preventing dryness and ensuring every bite is tender and flavorful.

-When you cut into meat too soon, those flavorful juices escape and pool on the plate.
-Letting it rest gives them time to settle back into the muscle fibers, resulting in a more tender, juicy texture.
+Cutting into meat too soon causes those precious juices to spill onto the plate.
+Letting it rest gives them time to settle back into the fibers, creating a moist, perfectly textured result.

 Recommended Resting Times: